Chart Color Schemes

 Fitzroy has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 41 projects that could impact the region.
-Notable initiatives include Brenan Place, Fitzroy Gasworks, Palladian (26-56 Queens Parade), and Fitzroy Fitzroy.
-The following details projects likely to be most relevant.
+The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 41 projects that are likely to impact the area.
+Notable projects include Brenan Place, Fitzroy Gasworks, Palladian (26-56 Queens Parade), and Fitzroy Fitzroy.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.